timone/Sprint-Challenge--Advanced-CSS/README.md

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like mixins, and it's also giving me some hard time.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.